show_page.php1 : dt02.jpg

 History: This pig received a standard ration, which contained 9% cottonseed meal for 50 days prior to death.
 The cottonseed meal contained 0.25% gossypol.

-HISTOPATHOLOGIC Description: Liver: Diffusely there is centrilobular to midzonal (submassive) necrosis characterized by disruption and loss of normal hepatic cord architecture.
+HISTOPATHOLOGIC Description: Liver: Diffusely there is centrilobular to midzonal (submassive) necrosis characterized by disorganization and loss of normal hepatic cord architecture.
 Hepatocytes in these areas are shrunken with hypereosinophilic cytoplasm and pyknotic or karryorhectic nuclei (single cell death) or are lost and replaced by abundant hemorrhage, fibrin, edema, and small amounts of cellular and karyorrhectic necrotic debris.
 Adjacent sinusoids are dilated up to 3x normal (congested) and filled with eosinophilic, beaded material (fibrin).
-Occasional remaining hepatocytes are swollen with lacy, microvaculated cytoplasm (glycogen type degeneration).
+Occasional remaining hepatocytes are swollen with lacy, micro-vacuolated cytoplasm (glycogen cahnge).
 Within portal areas there are few lymphocytes and plasma cells and rare eosinophils.
-Kupffer cells and hepatocytes often contain dark brown globular pigment (hemosiderin), but there is also abundant acid hematin (artifact).
+Kupffer cells and hepatocytes often contain dark brown globular pigment (hemosiderin), and there is abundant acid hematin (artifact).

 Morphologic Diagnosis: Liver: Necrosis, centrilobular to midzonal (submassive), acute, diffuse, with moderate congestion and hemorrhage, Duroc, porcine.